YumaIsMe/YTAdblock-Extension/README.md

 # Extension

-i have come to the decision to close this project as it goes agsinst youtube tos.
+After some reconsideration, I've opted not to close this project.
+It's essential to acknowledge that I've disabled it due to its non-compliance with YouTube's terms of service.

-it was nice while it lasted, I will be removing all code within 20 hours.
+Nevertheless, I've decided to reopen it for potential future enhancements and adjustments.

-Note that you are solely responsible for any use of this extension, as its deployment to block ads was your personal decision.
+Please keep in mind that any actions undertaken with this extension, such as ad blocking, were at your discretion, and you bear full responsibility for them.

 ## License